CVUA-RRW/FooDMe/README.md

 * Clustering:
 	- `cluster_identity`: Minimal identity value for OTU clustering (0 to 1)
 	- `chimera_DB`: Path to database for chimera filtering.
 Ideally a high-quality collection of parent sequences.
+	- `cluster_minsize`: Minimal size of clusters to keep
 * BLAST:
 	- `blast_DB`: Path to the Blast database.
 See **Installation**.
 	- `taxdb`: Path to the *folder* containing the ncbi taxonomy database files (blastdb.btd and blastdb.bti)